Locally-Owned in Oakdale and St. Paul, Minnesota

 read more

-If your pet is having trouble during active labor or postpartum, these are considered “RED” – or true emergencies – on our Fast Track Triage system.
+If your pet collapses, is unable to walk or get up, or experiences severe trauma, these are considered “RED” – or true emergencies – on our Fast Track Triage system.
 We advise you to seek immediate veterinary care.
 Please call ahead of your arrival so the veterinary team knows to expect you!
-Some of the most rewarding, but also challenging, patients in the ER are pets who are having trouble giving birth (known
+Basel the three-year-old Bernese Mountain Dog just wasn’t feeling like himself.
+He’d pooped in the kitchen –

 read more